ubsuny/ExactDiagonalisation-CP2P2024/Main code explanation.md

 <br />
 Notice that the virtical path is along the imaginary time -iβ, where temperature T = 1/β.
 <br />
-This is so called the Kadanoff-Baym-Keldysh contour, with The interaction quench with the interaction being switched from U1 = 0 to a finite value U2 = U occurs at time tquench.
+This is so called the Kadanoff-Baym-Keldysh contour; the interaction quench with the interaction being switched from U1 = 0 to a finite value U2 = U occurs at time tquench.
 The disorder strength W is held fixed.
 <br />